KaiKiatLiew/kaikiatliew.github.io/_posts/2025-03-19-COE-Analysis.md

   guides(color = "none")
 ```

-13. Figure 3a/3b/3c : Relationship between Category A Quota and Category A COE Premium using a point chart
+Figure 3a/3b/3c : Relationship between Category A Quota and Category A COE Premium using a point chart
-a.	‘ggplot()’ and ‘mapping’ were used to pass aesthetics of x and y arguments globally, setting the axis of the plot;
+- ‘ggplot()’ and ‘mapping’ were used to pass aesthetics of x and y arguments globally, setting the axis of the plot;
-b.	‘geom_point()’ denotes that the outcome of comparing x and y variables to be a scatter plot, with the colour scheme and tone set within;
+- ‘geom_point()’ denotes that the outcome of comparing x and y variables to be a scatter plot, with the colour scheme and tone set within;
-c.	‘geom_smooth()’ was added to find out the correlation between x and y variables, with ‘method = “lm”’ set to linear model and ‘se = F’ means not displaying confidence interval;
+- ‘geom_smooth()’ was added to find out the correlation between x and y variables, with ‘method = “lm”’ set to linear model and ‘se = F’ means not displaying confidence interval;
-d.	‘labs()’ function was added to indicate axis title, chart title, sub-title and caption;
+- ‘labs()’ function was added to indicate axis title, chart title, sub-title and caption;
-e.
-The ‘scale_y_continuous()’ function was used to set dollars into y-axis labelling format;
+- The ‘scale_y_continuous()’ function was used to set dollars into y-axis labelling format;
-f.
-The ‘scale_x_continuous()’ was used to set comma within the number format in x axis for neater display;
+- The ‘scale_x_continuous()’ was used to set comma within the number format in x axis for neater display;
-g.
-The ‘theme()’ and ‘element_text()’ functions were used to set the size and format of texts within the chart;
+- The ‘theme()’ and ‘element_text()’ functions were used to set the size and format of texts within the chart;
-h.	‘theme_classic()’ was used to remove gridlines in the background, giving it a cleaner, uncluttered look and feel;
+- ‘theme_classic()’ was used to remove gridlines in the background, giving it a cleaner, uncluttered look and feel;
-i.
-The completed code was assigned an object for ease of reference.
+- The completed code was assigned an object for ease of reference.

 ``` r
 # Plotting point chart